The Borough Press | 2016

 I’m not even kidding.
 This is what she sends to a grown man with a career and a mortgage and shit.

-I felt like someone had found the texts messages I had sent to an ex-boyfriend when I was seventeen.
+I felt like someone had found the text messages I had sent to an ex-boyfriend when I was seventeen.
 I didn’t like sending them then.
 I didn’t like being reminded of it any time after that.
-Honestly, it’s just like please don’t remind me.
+Honestly, it’s just like please don’t mention it.
 We should all be growing out of this shit.
-Seriously, thank the lort I’m married now.
+Seriously, thank Thor I’m married now.

 I couldn’t even with a story where a grown-ass woman is still sending messages like that when she’s supposed to be finding a missing person and focusing on her serious, life-or-death job.

 The main character completely missed the mark and therefore the whole book suffered.
-The unimportant, superfluous personal details of everyone else, that didn’t evolve their storylines or character into anything dynamic, dragged it down even more.
+The unimportant, superfluous personal details of everyone else, which didn’t evolve their storylines or character into anything dynamic, dragged it down even more.

 The only reason I kept reading this through the endless pages of things that didn’t matter was to find out how the mystery wrapped up.
-But then this book did the one thing that I can’t stand with mystery novels: some random detail was thrown in at the end end so that everything could be tied up in a perfect Martha Stewart bow.
-But, there was no lead up to this brand new information at any other point in the book???
+But then this book did the one thing that I can’t stand with mystery novels: some random detail was thrown in at the end so that everything could be tied up in a perfect Martha Stewart bow.
+But, there was no lead-up to this brand new information at any other point in the book.